Spark22Labs/Spark22-Advanced-Workspace-Automation-Lab/README.md

   1. Have your code execute the below functions to retrieve your Gas Station configuration, and also configure it, by following the below steps:

 - Comment out the execution of the prior functions you've called in the above steps by adding // (two forward slashes) in the beginning of the row
-- Add the following following function code blocks to your **APILABSPARK22.js** file.
+- Add the following function code blocks to your **APILABSPARK22.js** file.
 ```
 async function getGasStationInfo(){
   const gasStationInfo = await fireblocks.getGasStationInfo();